Exploring Exponential Runge-Kutta Methods: A Survey: The historical path of ExpRK methods

 2005 is also the year in which two fundamental contributions by Hochbruck and Ostermann were published.
 Firstly, in \cite{hochbruck2005exponential} the authors developed implicit (ETD) ExpRK of collocation type, which are based on the approximation of the nonlinear term in the right-hand side with a collocation polynomial, and analyzed their order theoretically for linear and semilinear parabolic problems.
 They assumed that the linear operator is \emph{sectorial}, requirement that holds for many typical linear operators in parabolic problems.
 The assumption on the nonlinear term is local Lipschitz continuity.
 Then, in a second paper, Hochbruck and Ostermann \cite{hochbruck2005explicit} focused on explicit (ETD) ExpRK methods in the context of semilinear parabolic problems, dedicating additional efforts to the corresponding convergence analysis.
 The authors derived stiff order conditions tailored to this framework up to order $p=4$.
-Lastly, they proved that, in the case of constant stepsize, the conditions of order $p$ only have to be satisfied in a weaker form (in the sense of Koikari \cite{koikari2005rooted}).\footnote{We remark that Dujardin \cite{dujardin2009exponential} in 2009 extended the results in Hochbruck \cite{hochbruck2005explicit} to the Schr{\"o}dinger equation (not parabolic).}
+Lastly, they proved that, in the case of constant step size, the conditions of order $p$ only have to be satisfied in a weaker form (in the sense of Koikari \cite{koikari2005rooted}).\footnote{We remark that Dujardin \cite{dujardin2009exponential} in 2009 extended the results in Hochbruck \cite{hochbruck2005explicit} to the Schr{\"o}dinger equation, which is not parabolic.
+More recently, the same author, in collaboration with Besse and Lacroix-Violet, further developed this line of research \cite{Besse2017} by introducing and analysing high-order exponential integrators for nonlinear Schr\"odinger equations, including nonautonomous problems arising from rotating Bose-Einstein condensates, with rigorous convergence and structure-preservation results.}

 Still in 2005, Minchev and Wright \cite{minchev2005review} produced a review on exponential integrators for problems for which an approximation of the Jacobian is known.
 Qualitatively, these are semilinear problems with non-stiff nonlinear part.
 The authors addressed implementation issues, that are difficulties concerning the computation of exponential and related functions, referring in particular to Moler \cite{moler2003nineteen}.
 In 2006, Berland et al. \cite{berland2005solving} comparted the performance of an IF and an ETD method of non-stiff order 4 on the Schr{\"o}dinger equation.
 In particular, they concluded that the IF method has a generally worse performance and is more sensitive to the regularity of $V$, while the ETD method is more sensitive on the regularity of the initial condition.
 More importantly, they commented on the fact that the equation is not really amenable of the stiff order analysis by Hochbruck and Ostermann \cite{hochbruck2005explicit,hochbruck2005exponential}, since it is not a parabolic problem.
 Indeed, the tested methods have stiff orders 1 and 2 respectively, but this is not evident from the experiments.